Macaca fascicularis: Perceptions and terminology

-Crab-eating macaques are understood and perceived in many ways: smart, pestiferous, exploited, sacred, vermin, invasive.
+The crab-eating macaque is understood and perceived in many ways: smart, pestiferous, exploited, sacred, vermin, invasive.

 In 2000 the crab-eating macaque was placed on the list of 100 most invasive species.
-For example, they are considered an invasive alien species (IAS) on Mauritius, articles argue for long-tailed macaques spreading seeds of invasive plants, competing with native species like the Mauritian flying fox, and having a detrimental impact on native threatened species.
-Several authors pointed out that the present evidence indicates that predation on birds by monkeys may have been overestimated. address these accusations and they point out the crab-eating macaques do not prefer primary forest thus it is unlikely that Mauritius macaques were ever a major source of indigenous forest destruction.
+For example, it is considered an invasive alien species (IAS) on Mauritius, articles argue for long-tailed macaques spreading seeds of invasive plants, competing with native species like the Mauritian flying fox, and having a detrimental impact on native threatened species.
+Several authors pointed out that the present evidence indicates that predation on birds by monkeys may have been overestimated.
+Some address these accusations and they point out the crab-eating macaques do not prefer primary forest thus it is unlikely that Mauritius macaques were ever a major source of indigenous forest destruction.
 The primary driver of bird extinction has been habitat destruction by humans.
 Sussman and Tattersall mention that the Dutch abandoned the island in 1710–1712 due to monkeys and rats destroying plantations, they point out that the human population was low at this time and the crab-eating macaques would have had plenty of primary forest to exploit, yet they chose to brave the dangers of raiding plantations.
 They do not deny that macaques on Mauritius prey on bird eggs and disseminate seeds of exotic plants yet the major loss of species on Mauritius is due to habitat loss caused by humans – macaques are successful because they prefer secondary forest and disturbed habitats.
 This is significant because the perception of crab-eating macaques being invasive and destructive to "native" biodiversity are used as a justification for use in biomedical research.

 "Weed" and "non-weed" species are distinguished based on that species ability to thrive in close proximity and association with human settlements.
 This label was not intentionally proposed to disparage crab-eating macaques but this term, like pest and invasive, can affect how people perceive this species and can trigger negative perceptions.

 Taxonomy

-Previously ten subspecies of Macaca fascicularis, but the Philippine long-tailed macaque (M.f. philippinensis) is under dispute and is tentatively removed from IUCN Red List assessments, with those individuals included with M.f. fascicularis.
+Ten subspecies of the crab-eating macaque were proposed: